14 Tips For Protecting Your Camera Gear From Bad Weather

 115686340 s

-A simple and free, tip to protecting your gear is to scout your locations before shooting.
-When you do this be sure and look for areas you could stage the shoot in and store gear.
+A simple and free tip for protecting your gear is to scout your locations before shooting.
+When you do this, be sure to look for areas where you could stage the shoot and store gear.
+Parks will have campgrounds with structures available.

 12. Forecast